 Arrival in Atlanta

-Upon arrival in Atlanta, retrieve your luggage at the baggage claim area.
-After retrieving your luggage, proceed to the North Terminal to the Southwest Airlines check in area.
-Use the escalator to the lower level where you will find the CDP reception desk at Door LN2.
-If you require the use of an elevator, there is one located within 30 yards of the escalator.
+Upon arrival at the Atlanta Airport, retrieve your luggage at the baggage claim area.
+After retrieving your luggage, proceed to the South Terminal, Delta Baggage Claim, Carousel #4.
+CDP Staff will be located between the elevator and escalator directly across from Carousel #4 on the window side.
 Upon arrival at the CDP reception desk, show your government issued photo ID to the CDP Student Support Services representative.

 A government-issued, REAL ID Act compliant form of identification (with photograph) as required by the U.S. Department of Homeland Security is required to board CDP transportation at the airport and to gain access to the CDP campus (for further information follow this link: http://www.dhs.gov/real-id-public-faqs).
 If your government-issued photo ID does not qualify under these standards the CDP will conduct a security threat assessment prior to processing your application.